basementuniverse/intersection-helpers/README.md

 A collection of helper functions for detecting intersections between various geometric shapes in 2D and 3D.

 This library is not intended to be a full collision detection system - if you need that, I'd highly recommend [detect-collisions](https://www.npmjs.com/package/detect-collisions).
+If you just need to check for intersections between shapes, this library is for you.

 Uses [poly-decomp](https://www.npmjs.com/package/poly-decomp) for 2D polygon decomposition.